Takehiro Hira: Career

 He made his theatrical debut in 2002 with Rokumeikan which was written by Yukio Mishima.
 He worked closely with his father Mikijirō Hira, who was also a Japanese actor.
 Takehiro played the role of Iago in the production of Othello with his father playing Othello.
 He received major recognition when he played the last shogun Yoshinobu Tokugawa in the NHK taiga drama Atsuhime.
-He has appeared in several films of Takashi Miike, including Hara-Kiri: Death of a Samurai, Ace Attorney and Aku no Kyoten.
+He has appeared in several films of Takashi Miike, including Hara-Kiri: Death of a Samurai, Ace Attorney, and Aku no Kyoten.
 He plays Natsuka Masaie in the big-budget film Nobou's Castle.

 International experience

 He played the role of the Player Queen in the English stage production of Hamlet in 2005, in which the title role was played by Michael Maloney.
 This three-month tour was received well at many places in the UK.

 Hira played the lead role in the 2019 British TV series Giri/Haji.
-He has also had notable parts in the American films Lost Girls & Love Hotels (2020) and Snake Eyes (2021).
+He has also had notable parts in the American films Lost Girls & Love Hotels (2020) and Snake Eyes (2021) and a minor role in Gran Turismo.
+In 2024, Hira starred in FX's adaptation of Shōgun.